- When the bot says “Let me patch you through” → transfer to Dave at

 For human:

-- The phrase match is more flexible, because real callers may phrase things
+- The phrase match is more flexible, because real callers may phrase things differently.

-- You can keep phrases shorter and more generic (for example, “support”)
+- You can keep phrases shorter and more generic (for example, “support”) so they are more likely to match.

-Because bot rules use exact matching, they are more predictable and give
+Becausebotrules use exact matching, they are more predictable and give you tighter control over when transfers happen.

-human rules provide more flexibility but can be less precise.
+humanrules provide more flexibility but can be less precise.

 2. Transfer destination

-- Transfer to – a descriptive Recipient Name (for example, “Dave”,
+For each condition, set where to send the call:- Transfer to – a descriptive Recipient Name (for example, “Dave”, “Support”, “Sales queue”).

 - at – the Recipient number, a valid US 10‑digit phone number.